wagtail/wagtail/docs/getting_started/tutorial.md

 $ pip install -r requirements.txt
 ```

-This ensures that you have the relevant versions of
-Wagtail,
-Django,
-and any other dependencies for the project you have just created.
+the `requirements.txt` file contains all the dependencies needed
+in order to run the project.

 ### Create the database